Run Docker containers on a Slurm compute node on HyperPod

 launch_training_enroot.sh

-To find the downloadable code examples, see Run a model-parallel training job using the SageMaker model parallelism library,
+To find the downloadable code examples, see Run a model-parallel training job using the SageMaker AI model parallelism library,

 Docker and Enroot with Slurm